ocdladefense/intern-syllabus/week-0-friday.md

 ### Course Info
 * Refactor the <code>FileFormater</code> class's methods using the "generic pattern", renaming it to <code>TxtFile</code>.
-* Add ```addContent()```, ```addHeading()```, ```addSubHeading()``` and other utility methods to faciliate the creation of a well-formatted text file.
+* Add ```addContent()```, ```addHeading()```, ```addSubHeading()``` and other utility methods to facilitate the creation of a well-formatted text file.

 ## Review
 Our goal is to make our code as expressive as possible, along the way adopting approaches that make our code easier to read, more meaningful and more concise.
-We make use of Object-oriented programming techniques, separation of concerns and descriptive variable naming to faciliate expressive programming.
+We make use of Object-oriented programming techniques, separation of concerns and descriptive variable naming to facilitate expressive programming.